moosemeat817/LitharsRidge/README.md

 - Path markers help guide you safely to the hut
 - Scenic views all along the ridge, including two **cliffside platforms** for sweeping vistas of Bleak Inlet
 - Cave overlooking Lithar's Hut
+- Option to relocate prepper cache to directly behind Lithar's Hut (enable in the settings)
 - A few wildlife spawns
-- Variety of wood spawns
+- Variety of wood and natural resource spawns

 ---